If you suffer from Cognitive Dysfunction you may qualify for disability benefits

 These disorders cause psychological or behavioral abnormalities due to brain dysfunction, and often lead to cognitive dysfunction.
-Your organic mental disorder may be automatically considered a disability, if you can meet the criteria listed by the Social Security Administration for the disorder.
+Your organic mental disorder may be automatically considered a disability by the Social Security Administration, if you can meet the criteria listed for the disorder.
 To qualify under the organic mental disorder listing, you will need to prove through medical evidence that you experience certain symptoms and complications due to the disorder.

 If you have been denied disability for Cognitive Dysfunction or Cognitive Impairment you may still qualify for benefits.
 Don’t give up!
 Contact an experienced Social Security disability attorney at 512-454-4000

 If your cognitive dysfunction does not meet the requirements for the organic mental disorder listing, you may still qualify to receive SSD benefits due to your inability to work.

 Many cognitive dysfunctions can seriously impact your ability to work or function during daily activities.
 If that is the case, your condition could be deemed a disability, qualifying you to receive SSD benefits.
 An experienced disability lawyer can help you present your case to the SSA.

 In order to qualify for Social Security Disability, you will need to satisfy a few specific requirements in two categories as determined by the Social Security Administration.

 The first category is the Work Requirements which has two tests.

 - The Duration of Work test.
 Whether you have worked long enough to be covered under SSDI.

 - The Current Work Test.
 Whether you worked recently enough for the work to actually count toward coverage.